Analysing Toponium at the LHC using Recursive Jigsaw Reconstruction: Analysis using Pre-selection Criteria

 The reconstruction of both these proposed variables rely on the ability to reconstruct the top quarks.
 In order to achieve that we apply, as before, method A for reconstruction and find the following distribution at the reconstruction level (Figure~\ref{fig:nchel_reco1}).
 The distributions are consistent with the observation concluded at the parton level.

-As a next step, nine phase-space regions formed of three regions in each of the variables, we take a cartesian product.
+As a next step, we take the Cartesian product of three regions in each variable, forming nine phase-space regions.
 Note that the regions are not optimised and that the criteria applied are motivated by visual inspection of the distributions.
 We consider the following bins:

 The significance for observing toponium, using $M_{\ttbar}$ as the observable of interest, is evaluated.
 The significance is evaluated according to $\frac{S}{\sqrt{S+B}}$ where $S$ represents toponium events and $B$ represents the baseline $\ttbar$ events.
 The study leads to the following result (Figure~\ref{fig:nchel_sig}).
 Unlike the $\chel \otimes \chan$ bins where the significance exceeds $5\sigma$ for two bins, in this case the significance is greater than $5\sigma$ in four bins and it is greater than $3\sigma$ in six bins.